Why Changing the 6.7 Cummins CCV Filter Is Crucial for Performance

 6.7 Cummins CCV Filter Service Intervals (By Model Year)

-2007.5–2018: Replace every 67,500 miles (≈54 months).
+- 2007.5–2018 Models: Replace every 67,500 miles (approx. 54 months).

-2019–2024: Replace every 75,000 miles (≈60 months).
+- 2019–2024 Models: Replace every 75,000 miles (approx. 60 months).

-Signs of a Failing CCV Filter (6.7 Cummins)
+Signs of a Failing CCV Filter

-Rising oil consumption and more frequent top-offs
+- Rising oil consumption and more frequent top-offs.

-Oil film inside the turbo inlet/charge pipe; oily residue around CCV housing
+- Oil film inside the turbo inlet/charge pipe; oily residue around CCV housing.

-Noticeable blow-by/vapors; sometimes a “Perform Service” message
+- Noticeable blow-by/vapors; sometimes accompanied by the “Perform Service” message.

-Quick Checks You Can Do
+Quick Diagnosis Checks

 3. What Happens If the CCV Filter Is Clogged?

-Impact on Engine Performance and Efficiency
+Impact on Engine Performance

 Long-Term Damage Risks